Dr. Joseph M. Juran

 The three components of the Juran Trilogy are:

-Quality planning – This is effectively the design stage during which an organization establishes an understanding of its target customer’s needs, defines the features and specifications of the product or service, and devises the processes that will deliver on those needs.
+Quality Planning (Quality By Design) – This is effectively the design stage during which an organization establishes an understanding of its target customer’s needs, defines the features and specifications of the product or service, and devises the processes that will deliver on those needs.

-Quality control – Ongoing quality control involves periodic checks and inspections, and tracking metrics to ensure the process is in control and meeting specifications.
+Quality Control (and Assurance) – Ongoing quality control involves periodic checks and inspections, and tracking metrics to ensure the process is in control and meeting specifications.
 Where defects are identified, root causes need to be identified to enable corrective and preventative action.

 Quality by Design

-Quality by Design is a fundamental principle of the quality planning stage
+Quality by Design is a fundamental principle of developing innovative products and services that will delight its customers and stakeholders.

 Later Life

-Dr. Juran remained active in the field of quality management well into his 80s
+Dr. Juran remained active in the field of quality management until his passing at 103!

 Consulting for top-tier organizations worldwide, including Xerox, the US Navy, Rolls-Royce Motors and Toyota.
 He retired at 90, but spent the following years writing his memoirs, which were published just before his 99th birthday.